Early Childhood Studies BA (Hons)

 Careers

-What could an Early Childhood Studies BA (Hons) do for my career?
+What could an BA (Hons) Early Childhood Studies do for my career?

-The Early Childhood Studies BA (Hons) degree can open doors to a number of careers working with children, across various sectors including education, childcare, healthcare, and social care.
+The Early Childhood Studies degree can open doors to a number of careers working with children, across various sectors including education, childcare, healthcare, and social care.
 You may have just started a work placement or already be in a permanent position at an Early Years setting; either way, you want to get the qualifications to propel your career and gain the right skills to help develop the future of the children under your care.

-By gaining the understanding and appreciation of the development of children from birth to eight years old through this course, you will gain the knowledge and skills that underpin a variety of job roles.
+By gaining the critical understanding and appreciation of the development of children from birth to eight years old through this course, you will gain the knowledge and skills that underpin a variety of job roles.
 Within the education sector, you may look at teaching as an Early Years Teacher, or work on policy as an Education Consultant.
 Within the social care sector, you may consider a child protection or safeguarding role, or work with families as a Family Support Worker.
 These are just a few examples.

 If later in your career, you want to progress to a specialism or a leadership role, a BA (Hons) degree will put you in good stead to enter a master’s level qualification.